apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

 .. literalinclude:: ../../../../../examples/src/main/python/sql/udtf.py
     :language: python
-    :lines: 38-40
+    :lines: 36-40
     :dedent: 4

 **Instantiating the UDTF:**

-To make use of the UDTF, you'll first need to instantiate it using the `udtf` function:
+To make use of the UDTF, you'll first need to instantiate it using the :func:`udtf` function:

 .. literalinclude:: ../../../../../examples/src/main/python/sql/udtf.py
     :language: python
-    :lines: 42-51
+    :lines: 42-55
     :dedent: 4

-In this example, `SimpleUDTF` is instantiated with the return columns `c1` and `c2`, both of type `int`.

 **Using `udtf` as a Decorator:**

-An alternative way for implementing a UDTF is to use `udtf` as a decorator:
+An alternative way for implementing a UDTF is to use :func:`udtf` as a decorator:

 .. literalinclude:: ../../../../../examples/src/main/python/sql/udtf.py
     :language: python
-    :lines: 56-68
+    :lines: 60-77
     :dedent: 4

 For more detailed usage, please see :func:`udtf`.